SerenityOS/serenity/Documentation/BuildInstructionsWindows.md

 ### Hardware acceleration

 The steps above will run QEMU in software virtualisation mode, which is very slow.
-QEMU supports hardware acceleration on Windows via the [Windows Hypervisor Platform](https://docs.microsoft.com/en-us/virtualization/api/) (WHPX), a user-mode virtualisation API that can be used alongside Hyper-V.
+QEMU supports hardware acceleration on Windows via the [Windows Hypervisor Platform](https://docs.microsoft.com/en-us/virtualization/api/)
-This is important to note as WSL2 itself runs on top of Hyper-V, which conflicts with other acceleration technologies such as Intel HAXM.
+(WHPX), a user-mode virtualisation API that can be used alongside Hyper-V.

 To run SerenityOS in a WHPX-enabled QEMU VM: